 - WordPress.org is the site where you’ll find the WordPress software, which is free to download.
 In this case, WordPress refers to the popular blogging app you can download and install while hosting with a WP-friendly provider.
 This is often called self-hosted WordPress.

-Now I’ll go more in depth.
-Let’s compare how the two stack up when it comes to costs, design, site traffic and storage allowances, and support.
-Then, we’ll cover steps to migrating your site or blog from WordPress.com to WordPress.org (the self-hosted route).
+Now, let’s compare how the two stack up when it comes to cost, design, support, and storage.
+Then, we’ll cover how to migrate your site from WordPress.com to the WordPress.org platform.

 What is the Difference Between WordPress.com and WordPress.org?